rurban/Perfect-Hash/README.md

         Use the specified hash function instead of the default.
         Only useful for hardware assisted `crc32` and `aes` system calls, provided by compiler intrinsics (sse4.2) or libz.
+Note that some zlib libraries do not provide a HW-assisted fast crc32 function, rather a slow SW variant.
         See -hash=help for a list of all supported hash function names:
-        `crc32`, `aes`, `crc32-zlib`
+        `crc32_zlib`, `fnv`, `crc32_sse42`, `aes`, ...

-        The hardware assisted `crc32` and `aes` functions add a run-time probe with slow software fallback code.  `crc32-zlib` does all this also, and is especially optimized for long keys to hash them in parallel.
+        The hardware assisted `crc32` and `aes` functions add a run-time probe with slow software fallback code (not yet). `crc32_zlib` does all this also, and is especially optimized for long keys to hash them in parallel, if implemented in your library.

     - \-pic (not yet)